akerns-gh/consistency-tracker/ADMIN_MANUAL.md

 ```
 1. App-admin creates club → `club-{sanitizedClubName}-admins` group created automatically
+   → Email confirmation sent to app-admin
+   → If club-admin created during club creation, invitation email sent with credentials
 2. App-admin assigns users to `club-{sanitizedClubName}-admins` group → Users become club-admins
 3. Club-admin creates team → `coach-{clubId}-{teamId}` group created automatically
+   → Email confirmation sent to club-admin
 4. Club-admin (creator) automatically added to `coach-{clubId}-{teamId}` group
 5. Additional coaches can be manually added to `coach-{clubId}-{teamId}` group
 ```

+## Email Notifications

+The application automatically sends email notifications for various events:

+### Email Types

+1. **User Invitation** - Sent when creating a new admin/coach user
+   - Includes temporary password
+   - Includes login URL
+   - Sent to the new user's email address

+2. **Club Creation** - Sent when a new club is created
+   - Confirmation to app-admin who created the club
+   - Invitation to new club-admin (if created during club creation)

+3. **Team Creation** - Sent when a new team is created
+   - Confirmation to club-admin who created the team

+4. **Player Invitation** - Sent when creating or inviting a player
+   - Includes unique access link
+   - Sent to player's email address (if provided)

+5. **Password Reset** - Sent via Cognito when user requests password reset
+   - Handled automatically by Cognito via SES

+### Email Configuration

+Emails are sent via AWS SES using a verified Proton Mail custom domain.
+See [aws/SES_SETUP.md](../aws/SES_SETUP.md) for configuration instructions.

+**Note**: If SES is not configured, the application will still function, but email notifications will not be sent.
+Check CloudWatch logs for email sending errors.

 ## Creating Your First App-Admin